astrobytes-edu/astr596-modeling-universe/08-short-projects/project-5/project5-description-jax-nbody.md

 **Quickstart for grading**: `quickstart.py` at project root that runs N=64 for 100 steps on CPU and prints: wall-time (after JIT warmup), `max|ΔE/E|`, and $\alpha_{\rm vir}$ summary.
 I will run `python quickstart.py` to verify basic functionality

-### 2. Technical Report (4-5 pages)
+### 2. Research Memo (1-2 pages)

-Write a technical report demonstrating your understanding of JAX and the design tradeoffs you made.
-Your report must include:
+Write a concise research memo demonstrating your implementation works correctly and that you understand JAX's performance advantages. **The primary deliverable is your complete working, validated pipeline**—the memo provides essential evidence and commentary.

 **Required Components**:

-1. **Algorithm Design** (1-1.5 pages):
-   - Initial conditions implementation (IMF, Plummer, virial velocities)
-   - Force calculation strategy choice and justification
-   - Integration scheme (leapfrog DKD)
-   - Adaptive timestepping approach
-   - **Softening policy**: State your $\epsilon$ choice (constant vs. $\epsilon \propto r_h/\sqrt{N}$), the value/factor used, and 2-line justification tied to energy drift and timestep collapse rates
+1. **Validation Evidence** (≈1 page):
+   - **All 6 required test results** with key figures showing correctness
+   - **Two-body orbit plot**: Energy conservation ($\max|\Delta E/E| < 10^{-8}$)
+   - **Virial equilibrium plot**: $\alpha_{\rm vir} = 1 \pm 0.05$ for virialized cluster
+   - **Multi-scale validation**: Show correct physics from N=2 → N=100+ → production-scale clusters
+   - Use informative captions explaining what each plot demonstrates

-2. **Performance Analysis** (1-1.5 pages):
+2. **Performance Analysis** (≈0.5 pages):
-   - JAX vs. NumPy speedup (quantified with timings)
+   - **JAX vs. NumPy speedup table**: Quantified timings for representative N values
-   - **Force strategy comparison table**: Matrix vs. vmap for N=32, 64, 128 showing measured error and wall time
+   - **Force strategy comparison**: Matrix vs. vmap measured error and wall time (N=32, 64, 128)
-   - Scaling analysis: How does runtime scale with N?
+   - **Brief commentary**: What dominates runtime?
+How does performance scale with N?
-   - Profiling insights (what dominates runtime?)

-3. **Validation Results** (1 page):
-   - Evidence that all 6 required tests pass (include key figures/values)
-   - Two-body orbit energy conservation plot
-   - Virial equilibrium verification ($\alpha_{\rm vir} = 1 \pm 0.05$)
-   - Multi-scale validation (N=2 → N=100+ → N=200-500 clusters)

-4. **Production Pipeline** (0.5-1 page):
-   - Automated simulation ensemble description (50-100 runs)
-   - Parameter space coverage (N, scale length $a$, mass range)
-   - Statistical validation plot demonstrating ensemble consistency
-   - Data organization and reproducibility approach
+3. **Key Design Decisions** (≈0.5 pages):
+   - **Softening policy**: State your $\epsilon$ choice (constant vs. $\epsilon \propto r_h/\sqrt{N}$), the value/factor used, and brief justification tied to energy drift and timestep stability
+   - **Integration approach**: Note your adaptive timestepping strategy
+   - **Production ensemble**: Brief description of automated pipeline (50-100 runs, parameter coverage, data organization)

-**Format**: Use figures effectively.
-Quantify everything.
-Show you understand the tradeoffs, not just "it works."
+**Format**: Emphasize showing results over prose.
+Use tables and figures effectively.
+Quantify performance gains.
+Demonstrate you understand the tradeoffs through your results, not lengthy explanations.

+### 3. Growth Memo

+Submit a Growth Memo following the standard template at [`03-growth-memo-template.md`](../03-growth-memo-template.md).
+This is where you reflect on your learning journey, including:

+- **Technical skills developed**: What JAX patterns can you now implement?
+- **Key challenges & solutions**: What JAX-specific pitfalls did you encounter?
+- **AI usage reflection**: How did you use AI tools to understand JAX?
+What worked?
+What didn't?
+How did you verify AI suggestions?
+This detailed reflection belongs in the Growth Memo, NOT the research memo.
+- **Conceptual insights**: How did implementing N-body dynamics in JAX deepen your understanding of functional programming and JIT compilation?
+- **What got you excited**: Any "aha" moments with JAX transformations (jit, vmap, grad)?

+The Growth Memo is graded pass/fail based on honest, thoughtful reflection.
+See the template for detailed prompts.

-### 3. AI as a Learning Accelerator
+### 4. AI as a Learning Accelerator

 Through Projects 1-4, you've demonstrated solid Python expertise.
 Now it's time to leverage that foundation with modern learning tools.
 JAX has a sharp learning curve—its functional programming paradigm and compilation constraints are fundamentally different from NumPy.
 But you have an advantage: **you already understand the underlying physics and computational concepts**.